The Risks of DIY Websites

 At the end of the day, choosing to build your own website is up to you.

 Hopefully, I’ve given you some good things to consider in helping you make that choice.
-If you’ve got the time, energy, and patience required to build your own site, more power to you!
-I seriously want to hear how it goes.
-Drop me a message on my contact page to update me on your progress.
+If you’ve got the time, energy, and patience required to build your own site, more power to you.

 But if you weigh the costs and determine it’d be more cost-effective to hire a professional to help you out, you should get in touch with me to discuss your project.